-- 100. Prior to presenting the matter to the CAT the Executive will (unless there are important public interest reasons to the contrary) use reasonable endeavours to notify the party under investigation of its initial findings and invite that party to make representations to the Executive within a timescale which is reasonable, taking into account the urgency of the matter.
-This timescale will normally be no less than 1 working day. - 101.
-The provider also has the opportunity to agree a mutually satisfactory suspension direction with the Executive.
-Where a provider consents to the terms of a suspension, the CAT can approve the proposed measures under a simplified procedure, pursuant to Code Annex 3 para.
-4.2, which will reduce the potential administrative charge.
-Where a suspension direction can be agreed with the provider an interim consent order will be drawn up for ratification by a CAT.
-It is also open to a provider, in response to the interim warning notice, to suggest other corrective action which may be equally as effective in addressing the serious harm (and any risk of serious harm) as a service suspension.
-PhonepayPlus will not consider such suggestions as acceptable unless they, as a minimum, fully and clearly address the apparent breach and the harm (or risk of harm) which have been identified immediately, and provide for a robust mechanism through which the Executive can verify that the proposed steps are being taken.
-Note that where a provider identifies actions which would mitigate harm, PhonepayPlus would not expect a provider to delay putting such steps into effect until they obtain PhonepayPlus' response to their proposal. - 102.
-Where a suspension direction or other corrective action cannot be agreed, the matter (including any representations from the provider) will be considered by the CAT.
+is also open to a provider, in response to the interim warning notice, to suggest other corrective action which may be equally as effective in addressing the serious harm (and any risk of serious harm) as a service suspension.
+The PSA will not consider such suggestions as acceptable unless they, as a minimum, fully and clearly address the apparent breach and the harm (or risk of harm) which have been identified immediately, and provide for a robust mechanism through which the Executive can verify that the proposed steps are being taken.
+Note that where a provider identifies actions which would mitigate harm, the PSA would not expect a provider to delay putting such steps into effect until they obtain the PSA's response to their proposal.

+102. Where a suspension direction or other corrective action cannot be agreed, the matter (including any representations from the provider) will be considered by the CAT.
 When considering whether or not to impose a suspension, the CAT will have regard to the general criteria listed at paragraph 80 where relevant, and will have regard to the principle of proportionality.
 If the CAT (reaching its decision unanimously) subsequently directs that a suspension or other corrective action be imposed, directions will be issued (as far as is deemed appropriate and proportionate) to take immediate action, which may include: directing the relevant party to suspend part or all of the service immediately or take other corrective action, directing a Network Operator or Level 1 provider to bar access to the relevant service, and publication of the fact that a suspension has been ordered.
 The CAT may also direct a retention of payments in respect of the service in accordance with the above procedure for withholding revenue.